 On tracks like the Next-opening “Spaceman,” we hear the first flowerings of a pop sensibility, as well.
 Yet, Next reached just No. 85 on the Billboard Pop Album charts.
 So the four-piece group (Rolie, Schon, Dunbar and Valory) began searching for new blood.
 They briefly added Robert Fleischman — who arrived shortly after this album’s release, toured with the band and even received co-writing credit on three songs for Journey’s following album — but eventually settled on Perry.

-“SOMEDAY SOON,” (DEPARTURE, 1980): The final major vocal collaboration featuring Perry and Schon — who by then had shared the mic on key early Journey tracks like “Feeling that Way/Anytime” and “Just the Same Way” — and, still, one of the more memorable for its thoughtful optimism.
+“SOMEDAY SOON,” (DEPARTURE, 1980): The final major vocal collaboration featuring Steve Perry and Gregg Rolie — who by then had shared the mic on key early Journey tracks like “Feeling that Way/Anytime” and “Just the Same Way” — and, still, one of the more memorable for its thoughtful optimism.

 “I remember (Journey manager) Herbie (Herbert) calling me up and saying there was a college that wanted to use this song in their music department to show good songwriting,” Rolie told us.
 “I said, ‘Really?!
 Maybe I will finally get a degree of some sort.’
 (Laughs.)
 The thing is, that song was so difficult to write.
 I ended up looking out the window, and the lyrics just wouldn’t come.
 Finally, that’s what popped into my head — ‘someday soon.'”